elywin/Devpost/_posts/2021-01-6-composer.md

 ```

 **Where do the packages/dependecies come from for you to use in your project?**<br>
-The packages you use in your projects are imported from a composer package repository, `Packagist`.
+The packages you use in your projects are imported from a composer package repository, [Packagist](https://packagist.org/).
 It lets you find packages and lets Composer know where to get the code from.

 >You can find the packagist.org source on:[Github](https://github.com/composer/packagist).